zeek/zeek-docs/doc/scripts/base/frameworks/logging/main.zeek.rst

    log write, prior to iterating over the stream's associated filters.
    As with filter-specific hooks, breaking from the hook vetoes writing of the given log record.
-Note that filter-level policy hooks still get invoked after the global hook vetos, but they cannot "un-veto" the write.
+Note that filter-level policy hooks still get invoked after the global hook vetoes, but they cannot "un-veto" the write.

 Functions
 #########